Explore a different side of Orlando at museums and galleries throughout the area.

 Discover: Things To Do in Winter Garden

-Literally steps away from The Heritage Museum, the History Research & Education Center further documents the area’s past with an extensive archive.
+Literally steps away from the Heritage Museum, the History Research & Education Center further documents the area’s past with an extensive archive.
 A short walk from there will take you to a facility that is perfect for the young and young at heart: the Central Florida Railroad Museum, which as its name implies celebrates the influence of railroads in Florida’s development.
 And yes, they have a train.
 All aboard!

 Albin Polasek Museum & Sculpture Gardens